idurar/idurar-erp-crm/README.md

 **Live App Demo** : [https://idurarapp.com/demo/](https://idurarapp.com/demo/)

 ```
 🚀 Give a Star ⭐️ & Fork to this project ...
-Happy coding! 🤩
+Happy coding! 🤩`
 ```

+# How To Deploy IDURAR ERP CRM :
+🔥 I would like to invite you for a weekly free IDURAR Webinar (Node.js React.js course), where you learn how to deploy IDURAR on cloud , and create a new api and new crud app with IDURAR in just one hour ?
+Please fill this form if you are interested : [https://forms.gle/qz2YZ3xQFQ77bGhS8](https://forms.gle/qz2YZ3xQFQ77bGhS8)

+The Webinar will be this Wednesday at 1pm GMT.

 ## Our Sponsors